Miss BumBum Suzy Cortez Lets It All Hang Out In White Underwear & Revealing Crop Top

 “Miss BumBum” Suzy Cortez covered her famous booty with some white underwear for her latest Instagram update.
 The pageant winner, who boasts over 2 million social media followers, decided to show off her other assets this week as she posed in a revealing little outfit.

-In the sexy snapshot, Suzy is seen wearing a pair of white bikini cut Calvin Klein panties.
+In the sexy snapshot, Suzy was seen wearing a pair of white bikini cut Calvin Klein panties.
 The Brazilian bombshell got pulses racing as she posed seductively while sitting on a platform and wearing a matching white crop top, which also flaunted her world-famous figure.

-Suzy left little to the imagination in the revealing ensemble, as she flashed her toned arms, ample cleavage, flat tummy, rock hard abs, curvy hips, and lean legs for the camera.
+Suzy left little to the imagination in the revealing ensemble as she flashed her toned arms, ample cleavage, flat tummy, rock hard abs, curvy hips, and lean legs for the camera.

-Cortez wore her long, dark hair parted to the side and styled in sleek, straight strands that fell down her back and cascaded over her shoulders for the photo, and also donned a full face of makeup.
+Suzy wore her long, dark hair parted to the side and styled in sleek, straight strands that fell down her back and cascaded over her shoulders for the photo, and also wore a full face of makeup.

-Suzy’s glam look consisted of defined eyebrows, bold pink eye shadow, and long lashes.
+Suzy’s glam look included defined eyebrows, bold pink eye shadow, and long lashes.
 She also added pink blush on her cheeks, a shimmering highlighter on her face, and a light pink color on her lips.

-Of course, Cortez’s fans couldn’t get enough of the racy image, which gained the model nearly 12,000 likes and over 130 comments in the first 12 hours after it was posted.
+Of course, Suzy’s fans couldn’t get enough of the racy image, which gained the model nearly 12,000 likes and over 130 comments in the first 12 hours after it was posted.

-“Amazing body!” one of Suzy’s Instagram followers wrote in the comment section of the post.
+“Amazing body!” one of Suzy’s Instagram followers wrote in the comments section of the post.

 “I’m in love,” another adoring fan stated.